voml/voml/docs/en/migrate/From JSON.md

 Starting with JSON
 ==================

-ARC can gradually transition from JSON!
+Arc can gradually transition from Json!

-Let's take the following example of `json` to see how to enhance readability with `arc`.
+Let's take a **actual json configuration file** as an example, and see how to use `arc` rewriting to enhance readability.

 ```json
 {